 Movement and disposal of all plant materials (except seeds and acorns) of Phytophthora ramorum host species are regulated by the California Department of Food and Agriculture (CDFA) and the U.S. Department of Agriculture, Animal and Plant Health Inspection Service (APHIS).
-Quarantine regulations have been enacted for Alameda, Contra Costa, Humboldt, Lake, Marin, Solano, Sonoma, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Mendocino and Monterey Counties (see map).
-There are no restrictions within this 14-county zone, but before moving susceptible plant material out of the quarantine area, you must contact your county agricultural commissioner for a permit.
+Quarantine regulations have been enacted for Alameda, Contra Costa, Del Norte, Humboldt, Trinity, Lake, Marin, Solano, Sonoma, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Mendocino and Monterey Counties (see map).
+There are no restrictions within this 16-county zone, but before moving susceptible plant material out of the quarantine area, you must contact your county agricultural commissioner for a permit.
 Restrictions and exceptions are provided at the CDFA and APHIS websites.
-Additionally, all nurseries in CA, OR and WA are under regulation for P. ramorum.

-While not legally required within the 14 infested counties, thorough cleaning of tools and equipment between jobs and careful safeguarding of susceptible species while transporting is recommended.
+While not legally required within the 16

+infested counties, thorough cleaning of tools and equipment between jobs and careful safeguarding of susceptible species while transporting is recommended.

 Table of contents

 Pathogen biology 1

 Quarantine regulations 1

 Treatments 2

 Tree removal 3

 Debris disposal 4

 Sanitation measures 4

 Tree care considerations 5

 References & resources 6